-Subaru warns against mixing brake fluids from different manufacturers.
+Do not mix brake fluids from different manufacturers.
 Doing so may degrade the quality of the fluid.
 Only DOT 3 or 4 brake fluid should be used in any Subaru vehicle.
-Consult the service manual for vehicle-specific brake bleeding procedures.
+Consult the service manual for vehicle specific brake bleeding procedures.